ndl303/umkehr/README.md

     make

 If the build is successful the you will see a big *whoo-hoo, the python wheel is built* scroll down your screen at the end of the last step.
 The python wheel will be in sub-directory ./wheelhouse.
 A file listing, ``ls -al ./wheelhouse``, should reveal the wheel and it will look something like ``umkehr-0.4.0-cp37-cp37m-linux_x86_64.whl``.
 This wheel can be installed into your version of Python.
+More details on the build and its pre-requisites can be found at the [documentation server](https://arg.usask.ca/docs/umkehr/)

 # Test #